Today less than 30% of Nepal's forests remain and the consequences of this environmental degradation are devastating for local populations.

 call Nepal's forests their home

 How we started

-In 2015, we began helping improve local livelihoods and restoring forests in Nepal.
+In 2015, our reforestation campaign began helping improve local livelihoods and restoring forests in Nepal.
 In partnership with Chitwan National Park, and through local leadership and Nepalese employees’ support, we planted close to 400,000 seedlings in the first year.
 Since then, we have grown our work in Nepal to sites spread across geographic landscapes.
-Our planting sites are located around community forests from the mountainous Nawalparasi District to the lowland alluvial plains in the Terai Region and around Chitwan National Park to develop a thriving ecosystem.
+Our tree plantation sites are located around community forests from the mountainous Nawalparasi District to the lowland alluvial plains in the Terai Region and around the subtropical and tropical rainforests in Chitwan National Park to develop a thriving ecosystem.

 - Located in the Western region of Nepal in the Himalayan Mountains